 Time tracking: Offers visibility into where each team member's time is being spent.
 Never wonder how much time specific tasks take, or miss billable hours again.

-(Did you know that, according to the Project Management Statistics 2021 report, only 34% of project managers used a time tracking tool?
+(Did you know that, according to the Teamwork.com State of Agency Operations Report, nearly a quarter (23%) of agencies do not track employee time at all?
 Can we say “lost revenue”?).

 Resource scheduler: An intuitive way to schedule your team’s resources in advance, so you can always assign the right people to the right projects.